 The court found that such a reduction would be to the children’s immediate detriment because it would place the family well below the federal poverty level.
 Second, the court noted that Billy held a Bachelor of Arts degree and a Master of Business Administration degree and by asking the court to assume he would earn more with a law degree than he could have in the private business sector was purely speculative.

 The court felt the speculative nature of an alleged increase in income led the trial court to give that factor minimal weight in its decision.
 Third, the court held that the record didn’t reflect Billy attempting to obtain suitable employment after leaving the Air Force that would allow him to fulfill his financial obligation to his children.

 Fourth, the court found he was able to support his education and part of his support obligation with student loans and there was nothing in the record to suggest he could not also obtain part-time employment to fulfill the remainder of his child support obligation.

 Finally, the court found Billy failed to act in good faith and, instead, sought to further his own ambition when he chose to become a full-time student and not pursue further employment.
 For these reasons, the supreme court decided to vacate the appellate court’s opinion and affirm the decision of the trial court.

 In line with a nationwide trend, this case illustrates the importance of a child support obligation and holds it as a non-custodial parent’s primary obligation over and above all other obligations.
-The court continually emphasize a parent’s duty to act in the best interests of their children first before considering their own self interests.
+The court continually emphasizes a parent’s duty to act in the best interests of their children first before considering their own self-interests.